 We support Students and Graduates working in textile art through the award of grants and scholarships, including the Beryl Dean Award for Teaching Excellence in Embroidery & Design in Textile Art.

-We also provide on-line events and workshops, alongside a suite of distance learning courses.
+We also provide on-line events and workshops, and are currently reviewing our suite of on-line learning courses.